pulp-bio/unibo-inail-semg-dataset/README.md

 <a id="5">[5]</a>
-S. Benatti, E. Farella, E. Gruppioni,  L. Benini, "Analysis of robust implementation of an EMG pattern recognition based control," in _Proceedings of the International Joint Conference on Biomedical Engineering Systems and Technologies - Volume 4_ 2014, pp. 45–54.
+S. Benatti, E. Farella, E. Gruppioni,  L. Benini, “Analysis of robust implementation of an EMG pattern recognition based control,” in _Proceedings of the International Joint Conference on Biomedical Engineering Systems and Technologies - Volume 4_ 2014, pp. 45–54.